Today’s Wonder of the Day was inspired by Dominic. Dominic Wonders, “how does a lie detector work” Thanks for WONDERing with us, Dominic!

 We’ve all been in a similar situation in the past.
-Mom walks into the kitchen.
+A family member walks into the kitchen.
 They find that someone ate the last of their favorite snack.
 That’s when the questions come.
 “Who did this?”
 “Was it you?”

-If you’re the guilty one, you have two options: tell the truth and face the consequences or try to tell a convincing lie to avoid the consequences.
-We urge you to tell the truth, because lying isn’t a good habit to develop.
-Besides, most parents have a built-in sense that tells them when you’re not being truthful!
+If you’re the guilty one, you have two options.
+You can tell the truth and face the consequences.
+Or you can try to tell a convincing lie.
+We urge you to tell the truth.
+Lying isn’t a good habit to develop.
+Besides, your family can probably tell when you’re not being truthful!

-A polygraph machine is more commonly known as a “lie detector.”
-You’ve probably seen polygraph machines used in movies or television shows.
-You may have wondered whether they can really determine when someone is lying.
+A polygraph machine is also known as a “lie detector.”
+You may have seen these machines used in movies or TV shows.
+Have you ever wondered whether they can really tell when someone is lying?

-Polygraph machines measure certain bodily functions, including skin conductivity, heart rate, blood pressure and breathing.
-These are functions that can’t be easily controlled by the mind.
-Many people believe measuring these functions can reveal when a person is not telling the truth.
+Polygraph machines work by measuring certain bodily functions.
+This includes skin conductivity, heart rate, blood pressure, and breathing.
+None of these are easily controlled by the mind.
+Many people believe measuring them can reveal when a person is not telling the truth.
 For example, a person’s blood pressure or heart rate might increase when they are dishonest.

 What happens when a person takes a lie detector test?
 First, they are hooked up to the polygraph machine.
 Then, an examiner asks them a series of questions.
-Some questions are control questions.
-These are simple questions with known answers, such as the person’s name and address.
+First, they ask control questions.
+These have known answers, such as the person’s name and address.

-So could you beat a lie detector?
+Could you beat a lie detector?
 Maybe!
-Common countermeasures include trying to increase physical responses during the control questions.
-This could take the form of purposefully increasing your breathing rate or pinching yourself.
-The idea behind these types of countermeasures is to establish a false baseline on the control questions.
+One common strategy is trying to increase physical responses during the control questions.
+This could mean breathing faster or pinching yourself.
+This can set a false baseline on the control questions.

-Others claim they can beat a polygraph machine simply be getting a good night’s sleep and remaining calm throughout the examination.
+Some people claim they can beat a lie detector by getting a good night’s sleep.
+Others simply stay calm during the test.
 Some people mentally repeat the control questions to themselves as they answer the “real” questions.
-Doing so may help to control their bodies’ involuntary reactions.
+Doing so may help to control their bodies’ reactions.